Bucky24/code-executor/README.md

 | -- | -- |
 | rewind | boolean, if true the current token will be replayed after the next context is determined.
 Optional, defaults false |

+#### popAll

+Intended to be called at the end of token processing, popAll ensures that any unclosed blocks or items on the stack are processed and added to statements.

 #### getStatements

 Returns the list of top level statements that have been handled.